SwapCodesDev/Markdown-to-HTML/README.md

-# Convert Makdown to HTML using Python
+# Markdown to HTML convertor using Python